 - Switching from another company – We’ve already talked about loyalty discounts.
 However, if you’re unhappy with your current rates, you might do better if you get quotes from other companies.
 Some insurers even offer discounts for customers who switch from one of their competitors.

-- Paying in full – When you buy insurance, you can either pay in advance for a full year or pay on a monthly basis.
+- Paying in full – When you buy insurance, you can either pay in advance for a full year or pay monthly.
 Some companies even let you pay on a quarterly or bi-annual basis.
 Paying for the entire year in advance will get you a discount.

 - Automatic bill-pay – If you’re paying by the month, some insurers offer a discount if you sign up for automated payments.
-Since you’re going to pay your bill anyway, this option is a no-brainer.
+Since you will pay your bill anyway, this option is a no-brainer.